Italy flag

-South African passport holders require a visa for travel to Italy
+South African passport holders require a visa to enter Italy.
+You must apply at the relevant embassy or consulate before travelling.

 Italy Overview